 Each of these side effects should be discussed in detail during your initial consultation, well before you consent to the procedure.

 The vast majority of patients who undergo a Brazilian butt lift find that the risk-to-benefit ratio is well worth it.
 Many even consider it to be a sort of investment in their own emotional and physical well being, improving both appearance and self-confidence.

-That being said, if the BBL is done as part of a process to repair actual, serious medical issues, at least a portion of the surgery may be covered.
+That being said, if the BBL is performed as part of a process to correct actual, serious medical issues, at least a portion of the surgery may be covered.
 Be sure to discuss this possibility with your surgeon if you believe it applies to you.

-The Brazilian Butt Lift is one of the fastest-growing cosmetic surgeries in the world at present.
+The Brazilian butt lift is one of the fastest-growing cosmetic surgeries in the world at present.
 As a result, it constitutes a hot topic among plastic surgeons who debate how best to perform the procedure and the ultimate aesthetic ideals to aim for.

 The study’s authors conducted a study among 989 respondents who shared their views and preferences of the gluteal region.
-The most attractive buttocks hip-to-waist ratio was deemed to be 0.65 by 44.2% of respondents, and 25% of respondents of the opinion that 0.6 was was the most attractive ratio.
+The most attractive buttocks hip-to-waist ratio was deemed to be 0.65 by 44.2% of respondents, and 25% of respondents were of the opinion that 0.6 was the most attractive ratio.
 Both ratios indicate the potential for a shift towards more dramatic implants, resulting in a “curvier” final result.

 Another impressive development in the field of buttock augmentation surgery is the adoption of methods to diminish the risk of complications occurring.
 In a 2017 study published in the Aesthetic Surgery journal, the authors outline the use of the “roller pump injection technique” for autologous buttock augmentation.

-Brazilian butt lift FAQ
+Brazilian butt lift FAQs

 What’s the difference between a butt lift and Brazilian butt lift?

 A Brazilian butt lift, on the other hand, is a procedure that takes fat from one area of your body and re-injects it into your buttocks.
 Instead of silicone butt implants, the fat plumps up and reshapes your buttocks.
 Usually, enough fat is transferred that it fills out any existing saggy skin, so there’s no skin removal performed.